 - Reduce the mixer speed to medium-low and add the flour mixture in two batches, scraping down the sides of the bowl and paddle as needed.
 Mix until incorporated.

 - Divide the dough in half and shape into two flattened disks.
-Wrap in plastic wrap and refrigerate until firm at least 1 hour and up to 3 days.
+Wrap in plastic wrap and refrigerate until firm at least 1 hour or up to 3 days.
 Remove the dough from the refrigerator for 20 to 30 minutes before rolling, to soften.
-(I found mine needed about an hour to soften on the counter before I could roll it out)

 - Position oven racks to the upper and lower third of the oven and preheat to 350 degrees F. Line two baking sheets with parchment.
 Now flour parchment for rolling: Dust a piece of parchment with flour, place a disk of dough on it, dust the disk with flour, then cover it with a second piece of parchment.
 Roll out the dough about 1/4 inch thick.